replicatedhq/kots/design/scheduled-update-check.md

 A new column `update_checker_spec` will be added to the `app` table in the postgress database using a migration.
-The column is a text and defaults to `@daily`, which will indicate that the cron job will run daily at 1 AM.
+The column is a text and defaults to `@daily`, which will indicate that the cron job will run daily at midnight.

 By default, when the KOTS Admin Console's api starts: